Philip II of Spain: Legacy

 Although he was deeply dedicated to rooting out heretical titles, he collected forbidden books for his own royal library at the El Escorial.
 His library contained 40,000 volumes (1,800 of which were Arabic titles) and several thousand manuscripts.
 The banned books were protected in a room on an upper floor of the library.
 He was passionate about rare books he personally collected from far and wide and researched and recorded information about previous owners.

-The School of Salamanca flourished under his reign.
+Due in part to Philip's humanist education, the School of Salamanca flourished under his reign.
 Martín de Azpilcueta, highly honoured at Rome by several popes and looked on as an oracle of learning, published his Manuale sive Enchiridion Confessariorum et Poenitentium (Rome, 1568), long a classical text in the schools and in ecclesiastical practice.
 Francisco Suárez, generally regarded as the greatest scholastic after Thomas Aquinas and regarded during his lifetime as being the greatest living philosopher and theologian, was writing and lecturing, not only in Spain but also in Rome (1580–1585), where Pope Gregory XIII attended the first lecture that he gave.
 Luis de Molina published his De liberi arbitrii cum gratiae donis, divina praescientia, praedestinatione et reprobatione concordia (1588), wherein he put forth the doctrine attempting to reconcile the omniscience of God with human free will that came to be known as Molinism, thereby contributing to what was one of the most important intellectual debates of the time; Molinism became the de facto Jesuit doctrine on these matters, and is still advocated today by William Lane Craig and Alvin Plantinga, among others.